mgdobachesky/ArchSystemMaintenance/README.md

 makepkg -sirc

 ## Setup
+1. Update settings to choose the UI you want to use.
+(Default is an nCurses based UI)
+2. Update settings to choose the editor you want to use.
+(Default is vim)
-1. Update settings to reflect the country you want your mirrorlists to be generated in.
+3. Update settings to reflect the country you want your mirrorlists to be generated in.
 (Default is United States)
-2. Update whether or not you want upgrade AUR packages while rebuilding them.
+4. Update whether or not you want upgrade AUR packages while rebuilding them.
 (Default is true)
-3. Add AUR packages to not be marked as dropped packages to the AUR whitelist.
+5. Add AUR packages to not be marked as dropped packages to the AUR whitelist.
 (None by default)
-4. Update the AUR build directory to reflect where you store your AUR packages.
+6. Update the AUR build directory to reflect where you store your AUR packages.
 (Default is /home/build)
-5. Update the location where you want to store your system backups.
+7. Update the location where you want to store your system backups.
 (Default is /usr/local/backup)
-6. Tune the list of directories to look in while searching for broken symlinks.
+8. Tune the list of directories to look in while searching for broken symlinks.
 (Meaningful default list provided)

 ## Usage
-maint
+sudo maint

 #### Options:
 1. Arch Linux News